trampgeek/moodle-qtype_coderunner/Readme.md

 and give the expected output from this test.

-The template for the question type would then wrap the submission and the test code into a single program like:
+A per-test template for such a question type would then wrap the submission and the test code into a single program like: